Head of Department

 He completed a Master of Nursing in advanced practice degree through the University of Newcastle and is currently working towards a Master of Professional Practice.

-Jean is a Principal Lecturer and has been working at Otago Polytechnic since 2003.
+Jean is an Associate Professor and has been working at Otago Polytechnic since 2003.
 She is a Registered Nurse, holds a BN and a Master of Arts, and completed her Doctorate in 2017.

 From 1994-2003, she was co-director of the National Centre for Rural Health and instrumental in the development of interdisciplinary postgraduate nursing education.
 In 2008, she received the Rural General Practice Network Peter Snow Memorial Award in recognition of her national contribution to rural health care.